-Students may be enrolled in a maximum of three active courses at any time.
+Bachelor's and Master's students may be enrolled in a maximum of three active courses at any time.
 Active courses are defined as current courses and any course(s) on extension from previous terms.

 Add-and-Drop Policy

 12 Week Session Add and Drop Policy